We see a mailbox with a different mailbox type in Exchange on-premises and Exchange Online.…

 Export Office 365 MFA status

-Do you like to verify that MFA for the users is successfully enabled?
+Do you like to check the Office 365 MFA status and verify that MFA for the users is successfully enabled?
 An excellent way is to export Office 365 users MFA status report with PowerShell.

 Important: Always use MFA to protect the accounts from attacks and compromised passwords.
 It adds another layer of protection that helps organizations.